dewi-alliance/hotspot-manufacturers/applications/bobcat-light-audit.md

 # Bobcat (Easylinkin)

+### HIP19 Amendment for Light Hotspot

 ## Summary

 [Easylinkin](www.easylinkin.net) is an Wide Area IoT solution provider with core competency in LoRaWAN Gateway Manufacturing and Module Design.

 We are currently one of the biggest manufaturers for Helium Hotspot Miner and provide gateway prototype for Helium Light Gateway.

+In this HIP19 Amendments we updated light hotspot information for audit.

 ## Company Information